Leadership Attributes for New Managers to Follow

 A positive, realistic, and upbeat outlook inspires others.
 The best leaders know how to “sell” their vision of the future and inspire others to march along with them.

 - Instill a Hard Work Ethic

 Sure, there are times to relax and celebrate progress toward the team goals.
 But those times come after goals have been reached.
 Meanwhile, everyone needs to pitch in — the boss included.
-Complacency is the silent killer of a high performance environment.
+Complacency is the silent killer of a high performance culture.